 The most magical sighting of all, SUP-ers around Watergate Bay have been known to paddle amongst a leaping pod of common dolphins.
 Sociable and inquisitive, you’ll find them in groups – look out for dancing fins amongst the waves.

-Book a SUP lesson with Wavehunters at the Extreme Academy.
+Book a private SUP lesson with Wavehunters, or hire kit.